2004090/CS220-AU-portfolio/index.md

 ![G63](https://user-images.githubusercontent.com/92858097/148804353-1a3b704c-6b27-4ea8-8d20-7a03b8f1280b.jpeg)

 This will be a picture of my dream car for now.
-This is a G63 with a twin-turbo 4.0 litres V8 engine and is capable for offroading.
+This is a G63 with a twin-turbo 4.0 litres V8 engine and is capable for normal and extreme offroading.
 With the appearance similar to a military vehicle, it is a high performance vehicle with much power, many safety features and an iconic design both on the exteriors and the interiors.
 I have loved the brand Mercedes Benz since I was a child.
 Not only loving the brand but also the performance and the craftmanship of the cars in different models.

 <br>